Enselic/sequencediagram.io/README.md

 - Make /f4Fdfh76d/123 an invalid URL that should not create a new diagram
 - add support for finding and using revisions
 - Make messages movable when grabbing buttons (like Pavel expected)
+- Add move right/left buttons in the UI so users don't have to figure out drag and drop
 - optional encrypt on client side (server can't read data)
 - Make adding a component edit its text directly
-- Make it easy to run GremlinsJs
 - make permalink work offline too, i.e. save last known state locally
 - Add debugging tips to README.md
 - make NewMesssageMarker only be where messages will be added